-Section 5.1(1) of the Act and policy allow a worker to be compensated for a mental disorder that does not result from injury if the mental disorder is work-related.
-To adjudicate the acceptability of a mental disorder, the Officer considers the following questions:
+Section 135(1) of the Act and policy allow a worker to be compensated for a mental disorder that does not result from injury if the mental disorder is work-related.
+To adjudicate the acceptability of a mental disorder, the officer considers the following questions:

-- Does the worker have a diagnosed mental disorder? - Were there one or more events, or a stressor or a cumulative series of stressors? - Was the event "traumatic" or the work-related stressor(s) "significant"? - Causation: - Was the mental disorder a reaction to one or more traumatic events arising out of and in the course of the employment, and or - Was the mental disorder predominantly caused by a significant work-related stressor or a cumulative series of significant stressors, arising out of and in the course of employment? - Was the mental disorder caused by a decision of the employer relating to the worker's employment (the labour relations exclusion)?
+- Does the worker have a diagnosed mental disorder? - Were there one or more events, or a stressor or a cumulative series of stressors? - Was the event "traumatic" or the work-related stressor(s) "significant"? - Causation: - Was the mental disorder a reaction to one or more traumatic events arising out of and in the course of the worker's employment, and or - Was the mental disorder predominantly caused by a significant work-related stressor or a cumulative series of significant stressors, arising out of and in the course of the worker's employment? - Was the mental disorder caused by a decision of the employer relating to the worker's employment (the labour relations exclusion)?

-DSM Diagnosis
+DSM diagnosis